On the differentiability of the value function of switched linear systems under arbitrary and controlled switching: Conclusions

 \section{Conclusions}

 We showed that the optimal and worst-case value functions of switched linear systems can be highly unsmooth.
 Existing results in the literature (e.g.,~\cite{zhang2009onthevalue}) suggested it, but no formal statement or proof were available.
 This work addresses this gap, by providing a constructive proof that these functions can be non-differentiable on dense subsets on the state space.
-The implication for their computation is that it would be very hard for generic algorithms to compute them exactly, because those generally search in spaces of piecewise smooth functions.
-Also, the problem of finding the point $x$ for which the optimal or worst-case value functions is minimal appears challenging, because one cannot use derivatives of these functions to find their extrema.
 In future work, we plan to identify sufficient conditions under which the value functions are piecewise differentiable.